 - Training in analytical and critical thinking methods

 - Professional licensure (for the State of Missouri and reciprocal licensure states) in TESOL education (optional)

 Four programs in Teaching English to Speakers of Other Languages programs are offered at the graduate level:

 - Master’s degree in TESOL, with State of Missouri licensure to teach in K-12 public schools

 - Graduate certificate in TESOL

-Admission to any of the four graduate programs in TESOL requires meeting all qualifications for acceptance to the Missouri Western State University Graduate School.
+Admission to any of the graduate programs in TESOL requires meeting all qualifications for acceptance to the Missouri Western State University Graduate School.

 - Submission of application for admission to the MWSU Graduate School.

 - Completion of an undergraduate degree in education, or a closely related discipline, from an accredited undergraduate institution.